 The Immingrant Legal Resource Center (ILRC) provides legal trainings, educational materials, and advocacy to advance immigrant rights.
 The mission of the ILRC is to work with and educate immigrants, community organizations, and the legal sector to continue to build a democratic society that values diversity and the rights of all people.

-International Social Services - American Branch
+International Social Service - USA

 1120 N Charles St

 Baltimore, Maryland 21201

 The International Social Service (ISS) organization provides services to families and individuals regarding problems that cross national boundaries, including inter-country adoptions.
 ISS-USA also offers consultation and advocacy services on child welfare issues.

 225 North Washington Street

 Alexandria, Virginia 22314-2561

 The National Council For Adoption promotes the well-being of children, birthparents, and adoptive families by informing policy leaders, the media, social service providers, and the public about the positive option of adoption.
 The Council is a charitable membership organization with a variety or functions: a think tank for adoption awareness and information, a provider of public information and education, and an advocate for adoption.

 Chicago, Illinois 60604

 Heartland Alliance's National Immigrant Justice Center (NIJC) is dedicated to ensuring human rights protections and access to justice for all immigrants, refugees and asylum seekers.